gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 === Algorithm Step

 Pattern definition declares that there must be at least one template method per pattern implementation @Design_Patterns.
-Thus the purpose of this method named: `is-algorithm-step` which can be found in full in @is-algorithm-step, is to check the supposed template method for presence of each of the abstract<=>overriding method pair.
+Thus, the purpose of this method named: `is-algorithm-step` which can be found in full in @is-algorithm-step, is to check the supposed template method for presence of each of the abstract<=>overriding method pair.

 The method starts of with retrieving the name of the `overrider-method` method, the `:statements` property is also retrieved from the `template-body`, as illustrated in @is-algorithm-step-statements.